 - Place it face-down inside a wide container

-- Pour vinegar in the container until the face of the showerhead is immersed
+- Pour vinegar in the container until the face of the unit is immersed

-- Leave the showerhead in the container for 30 minutes or overnight
+- Leave in the container for 30 minutes or overnight

-- Take out the showerhead from the container, wash it and scrub the leftover residue with an old toothbrush
+- Take out from the container, wash it and scrub the leftover residue with an old toothbrush

-- Re-mount the showerhead onto the bracket and let the water run for a few minutes to clean out the internal residue.
+- Re-mount onto the bracket and let the water run for a few minutes to clean out the internal residue.

 Today, most new showers come with a self-cleaning design that prevents the pores from clogging and keeps them clean.
 However, they still require occasional rub-down to remove any substance on the handle or outside the pores.